-We have described an architecture for optical local and metropolitan access in a way that allows for efficient and fair sharing of an access wavelength and that is robust to link or node failures.
+We have described a network management architecture for mesh optical local and metropolitan access networks that allows for efficient and fair sharing of an access wavelength and that is robust to link or node failures.
 Our scheme uses very simple optics with respect to the type of optics required to process headers and buffer packets at very high speeds.
 In itself, the elimination of buffering enhances reliability insofar at it precludes the loss of packets due to buffer overflow.

 Many different directions for future research stem from our architecture.
-One of these directions is the establishment of effective and simple access policies for ensuring flexibility in the trade-off between fairness and efficient bandwidth use in the collection route.
+One of these directions is the establishment of effective and simple access policies for ensuring flexibility in the tradeoff between fairness and efficient bandwidth use in the collection route.
 Another venue of research is the combined choice of collection route and access policies.